dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/dbt-python-snowpark/8-sources-and-staging.md

 ## Create staging models

 The next step is to set up the staging models for each of the 8 source tables.
-Given the one to one relationship between staging models and their corresponding source tables, we'll build 8 staging models here.
+Given the one-to-one relationship between staging models and their corresponding source tables, we'll build 8 staging models here.
 We know it’s a lot and in the future, we will seek to update the workshop to make this step less repetitive and more efficient.
-This step is also a good representation of the real world of data where you have multiple hierarchical tables that you will need to join together!
+This step is also a good representation of the real world of data, where you have multiple hierarchical tables that you will need to join together!

 1. Let's go in alphabetical order to easily keep track of all our staging models!
-Create a new file called `stg_f1_circuits.sql` with the following file path: `models/staging/tpch/stg_f1_circuits.sql`.
-Then paste the following code into the file before saving it:
+Create a new file called `stg_f1_circuits.sql` with this file path `models/staging/tpch/stg_f1_circuits.sql`.
+Then, paste the following code into the file before saving it:

     ```sql
     with